quetzalcoatl/lib_nxpnci_mikroe2540/README.md

 4. (optional) Ensure `Platform` filter is set to `All Platforms`
 5. Change `General\Configuration Type` to `Static library (.lib)`
 6. Adjust any other flags as needed, see [details](Compile-time-configuration)
-7. (optional) Reload Projects or Solutions to make sure VS refreshed all options and file lists
+7. 🔶 Reload Projects or Solutions to make sure VS refreshed all options and file lists *)
 8. Try building just this project.
 It should succeed and produce a static library, `lib_nxpnci_mikroe2540.lib`

+*) Yeah, it sounds strange.
+You've just used project's Property-Pages to just switch ConfigurationType.
+Usually, VS handles it very well.
+However, `lib_nxpnci_mikroe2540.vcxproj` contains a few `Condition`s **) based on `ConfigurationType` that VS2019 does not handle well.
+These conditions include/exclude some files to/from the project, and VS seems oblivious to that.
+If you don't unload/reload the project, VS won't update file lists properly.

+**) Yes, I know that it's possible to use `Configuration|Platform` for that.
+I chose Conditions because, let's face it, in 99% of the cases we won't be switching from staticlib back to demoapp, ever, and the extra build configurations would be just a dead weight.

 # Building as a dynamic library